ParthenopeCloudTeam/CloudNativeECG-Classification/README.md

 ## About The Project

 <p align="justify">
 In this project we aim to develope a cloud native solution for real-time arrhythmia classification.
-The deep learning core is heavily inspired by
+We took inspiration from the deep learning model presented in
-[this paper](https://www.nature.com/articles/s41591-018-0268-3) with the addition of one classification stage; at first we check if the ecg signal contains noise, then we forward it to a 4 classes CNN which classifies different arrhythmias.
-As for the cloud native point of view, the entire architecture is split into three stateless microservices.
+[this paper](https://www.nature.com/articles/s41591-018-0268-3) with the addition of an extra classification stage; at first, our model looks for the presence of noise in an input ecg signal.
+If said signal is clean, it will be further evaluated in another stage, where our model classifies the signal in four possible classes of arrythmia.
+The cloud architecture consists of three stateless microservices capable of communicating with eachother.
 </p>

 ### Proposed models